thanhtantran/rknn-multi-threaded-3588/README.md

 `python main.py`

-If you want to increase the frame rate or image size, edit this line in func.py
+If you want to increase image size, edit this line in func.py

 `OBJ_THRESH, NMS_THRESH, IMG_SIZE = 0.25, 0.45, 640`

+or number of frame, edit this on main.py

+`TPEs = 3`

 The rkcat.sh can be running with